Kalyan4636/python-interviews/README.md

 This repository is licensed under the [MIT License](LICENSE).

 ## Let's Connect
 If you have any questions, suggestions, or just want to say hi, feel free to reach out!
-You can contact the repository maintainer [Your Name] via [email](mailto:your.email@example.com) or connect on [LinkedIn](https://www.linkedin.com/in/yourlinkedinprofile).
+You can contact the repository maintainer [ADITYA KALYAN] via Gmail on [ adityakalyanbscc@gmail.com ] or connect on LINKEDIN ON
+[linkedin.com/in/aditya-kalyan-08b9021b0]

 Happy coding! 🚀